What to Look for When Finding

 What Type of Cases do you Handle?

-You don’t want to hire an attorney that does divorce law, personal injury law and criminal law to defend you in court.
-The criminal justice system is simply too complex for someone to handle all types of crimes along with other case types.
+Good attorneys shouldn’t practice divorce law, personal injury law and criminal law.
+The criminal justice system is simply too complex for someone to handle all types of crimes along with other these other legal specialties.

 How Many Cases Like Mine Have you Taken?

-It’s important to ask a criminal lawyer in your area questions about what kinds of cases they take.
-You want to know that the lawyer handles a decent amount of cases like yours -for example, if 90% of their cases are DUIs, you probably don’t want to join in with the 1% of fraud cases they handle.
-It’s worth noting though that some cases are more common than others, so if you’re fighting treason charges, don’t be surprised if a criminal attorney has only defended one or two other clients against the same charge.
+It’s important to ask a prospective defense lawyer in your area about what kinds of cases they take.
+You want to know that an attorney handles a decent amount of cases like yours -for example, if 90% of their case load involves DUIs, you probably don’t want to join in with the 1% of fraud charges they’ve helped fight.
+It’s worth noting though that some crimes are more common than others, so if you’re fighting treason charges, don’t be surprised if a defense attorney has only represented one or two other clients against the same charge.

 Often people think they are going to be sentenced to the maximum punishment the law allows, when that is rarely the case, which is why you should ask a potential questions about what you should expect realistically.

-There are also often additional consequences for certain crimes like DUI and Domestic Violence which can be explained by an attorney as they can sometimes be confusing.
-The important point is the lawyer should understand the variables which go into determining the outcome of a case and range of penalties.
+There are also often additional consequences for certain crimes like DUI and Domestic Violence which are best explained by lawyers as they can sometimes be confusing.
+The important point is the attorney should understand the variables which go into determining the outcome of a case and range of penalties.
 He may also be able to tell you if those convicted of the crime are ever given the option of alternative sentencing.